-Policy 5.5C.1.
+Policy 5.5C.+2.
 Accommodate curbside pick-up and bus movement.
 The designation of rights-of-way and construction/reconstruction of arterial and collector roadways and residential streets shall allow for adequate curbside pick-up and bus turning in appropriate areas.

-Policy 5.5C.2.
-Designate public transportation corridors.
-In coordination with the master public transportation plan being developed by the MPO and the FDOT, exclusive public transportation corridors shall be designated as needed.
-Implementation of this policy shall improve levels of service on the roadways as people reduce vehicle use in favor of mass transport.
+Policy 5.5C.23.
+Designate public transportation transit corridors.
+In coordination with the master public transportation Transit Development pPlan being developed by the MPO and the FDOT, exclusive public transportation transit corridors shall be designated as needed.
+Implementation of this policy shall should improve roadway levels of service on the roadways as people reduce vehicle use in favor of mass transport-public transit.

 Objective 5.5D.
-To establish transit within Martin County to connect to nearby major regional hubs such as Port St. Lucie, Palm Beach County and points beyond.
+To establish transit within Martin County to connect to nearby major regional hubs such as Port St. Lucie, Palm Beach County, and points beyond.